 - Xanthan Gum – This is the ingredient that keeps gluten-free baked items held together.
 Just a small amount is needed to keep cakes from crumbling.
 There are alternatives to xanthan gum.
 See my post on gluten-free baking tips for more info.

-- White Rice Flour – The best for thickening sauces with a roux and coating chicken for dishes like Chicken Piccata and Chicken Marsala.
+- White Rice Flour – The best for thickening sauces like gluten-free gravy with a roux and coating chicken for dishes like Chicken Piccata and Chicken Marsala.

 - Citrus is one of my favorite ingredients for sweet and savory cooking.
 Lemon, lime and orange juice and zest are a quick easy way to add some bright, fresh flavor to almost anything you’re cooking.